 How to Apply

-For information about the types of funding available and how to apply, see the individual categories here.
+For information about the types of funding available, see the individual categories.

 - Being recognised as an ACT artist by peers.